-This guide is designed to support busy, on-the-go troop volunteers.
-Inside you will find details and information to help you get started on your newest adventure-being an awesome leader for girls.
+This guide is designed to support you as a Girl Scout volunteer.
+Inside you will discover essential information that is easy to access and even easier to come back to.
 We recommend that you begin by browsing the sections below and come back throughout the year to find answers to your questions as they arise.
-Ready to get started?
-Let's go!
+Each title links to its own section and you will also find links to additional resources throughout this document.

 - All About Girl Scouts

 - Troop Management

 - Troop Finances

-- Engaging Girls
+- Engaging Girl Scouts by Level

-- Creating a Safe Space for Girls
+- Creating a Safe Space for Girl Scouts

 - Engaging Families

 - Girl Scout Product Programs

 - Additional Resources and Support

-New troop leader?
-We've got you covered.
-Check out the New Leader's Guide to Success, a resource designed especially for you.
+Are you a new troop leader?
+We have a resource designed especially for you.
 Plus, council staff and volunteer coaches are ready to help throughout your first year and beyond!